Jay Allison, Founder/Editor/Producer

 Samantha Broun, Admissions, Etc.

 Samantha Broun is a radio and video producer and the Managing Editor for Transom.
 She works with Atlantic Public Media on all projects including the Transom Workshops.
-Her radio documentary, A Life Sentence: Victims, Offenders, Justice And My Mother was given the silver award at the Third Coast International Audio Festival in 2016, was honored with the Silver Award at the Third Coast International Audio Festival in 2016, a 2017 Dart Award and was a finalist for a Peabody.
+Her radio documentary, A Life Sentence: Victims, Offenders, Justice And My Mother was given the silver award at the Third Coast International Audio Festival in 2016, a 2017 Dart Award, and was a finalist for a Peabody.
 Her follow up piece, Living With Murder, was one of eight Frontline features honored with a Gold Baton from the DuPont Columbia Awards in 2019.
 You can find her collaborative work with photographer Amanda Kowalski at SoundLight Media.